 Oil Free Cosmetics

-These formulations contain no oils but may contain modern ingredients, that impart oil like properties, such as silicones and modified lipids.
+These formulations contain no oils, but may contain ingredients that impart oil like properties, such as silicones and modified lipids.

 This group of formulas are either alcohol or water based, or a gel.

 In cosmetic chemistry, this is known as a controlled release deliver system.